fablabbcn/smartcitizen-docs/docs/Sensor Analysis Framework/index.md

 Sensor Analysis Framework
 =========================

-The following section details the framework used for post processing the data in the iScape project.
+The following section details the framework used for post processing the data coming from time-series based sensors, as the Smart Citizen Kit and Station.

 ![](https://i.imgur.com/siufqdY.png)